SiuMingCode/voting-app/README.md

 # Please put the .env file I sent you by email under the projec root
 sudo docker-compose --env-file .env up
 ```
+You may now use the API at http://localhost:8000 and browser the API doc at http://localhost:8080/.

 ## Testing
 ```